 Canada is one of the happiest countries in the world.

-In fact, it comes in at 7th out of 155 countries, according to this year’s World Happiness Report.
+In fact, it comes in 7th out of 156 countries, according to this year’s World Happiness Report.

-The annual report measures countries by their happiness levels annually, and the latest report was released at the United Nations, at an event celebrating International Day of Happiness.
+The annual report measures countries by their happiness levels annually and the latest report was released at the United Nations.

-Topping the list is Norway, followed by Denmark, Iceland, Switzerland and Finland, who closes in on the 5th spot.
+Topping the list is Finland followed by Norway, Denmark, Iceland, and Switzerland.

-Meanwhile, the US ranked 14th dropping down one spot from last year.
+Meanwhile, the US ranked 14th, dropping down four spots from last year.

 The World Happiness Report evaluates their data on a scale running from 0 to 10.
-The rankings, which are based on surveys in 155 countries covering the three years 2014-2016, reveal an average score of 5.3 (out of 10).
-The top 10 countries, including Canada, had scored above 7.
+The rankings, which are based on surveys in countries covering the three years 2015-2017.